DAGINATSUKO/www-rpcs3/README.md

 * 08-04-2017 - Development improvements with Docker from [Jake Hamilton](https://github.com/jakehamilton "Jake Hamilton's GitHub profile")
 * 09-01-2017 - RPCS3.net 2.0 Beta 1 launched by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
 * 10-01-2017 - RPCS3.net 2.0 leaves Beta status by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
-* 10-15-2017 - RPCS3.net 3.0 begins closed-source development [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
+* 10-15-2017 - RPCS3.net 3.0 begins closed-source development by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")

 ## Copyright
 All trademarks and copyright-written content found on this website belong to their respective owners.
 The RPCS3 team is in no way affiliated with Sony or PlayStation.